khaldoun-xyz/standard/README.md

 Welcome to the team!

-Khaldoun wants to help its clients do more with less.
+Khaldoun wants to help its members do more with less.
-And we hope you'll help make that a reality.
-Therefore, at first we want to help *you* do more with less.
+It sounds easy, but it isn't.
+It requires hard work!

 We want you to be the surfer who uses a wave to move forward effortlessly.
+Whether you get there is up to you.

 ## Our plan with Khaldoun